-It is one of the types of Access-list which is mostly used as it can distinguish IP traffic therefore the whole traffic will not be permitted or denied like in standard access-list .
-These are the ACL which uses both source and destination IP address and also the port numbers to distinguish IP traffic.
-In these type of ACL, we can also mention which IP traffic should be allowed or denied .
+It is one of the types of Access-list which is mostly used as it can distinguish IP traffic therefore the whole traffic will not be permitted or denied like in standard access-list.
+These are the ACL that uses both source and destination IP address and also the port numbers to distinguish IP traffic.
+In this type of ACL, we can also mention which IP traffic should be allowed or denied.
 These use range 100-199 and 2000-2699.

 - Extended access-list is generally applied close to the source but not always.

-- In Extended access-list, packet filtering takes place on the basis of source IP address, destination IP address, Port numbers.
+- In the Extended access list, packet filtering takes place on the basis of source IP address, destination IP address, port numbers.

-- In extended access-list, particular services will be permitted or denied .
+- In an extended access list, particular services will be permitted or denied.

 - Extended ACL is created from 100 – 199 & extended range 2000 – 2699.

 - If numbered with extended Access-list is used then remember rules can’t be deleted.
-If one of the rule is deleted then the whole access-list will be deleted.
+If one of the rules is deleted then the whole access list will be deleted.

-- If named with extended Access-list is used then we have the flexibility to delete a rule from access-list.
+- If named with extended Access-list is used then we have the flexibility to delete a rule from the access list.

-Here is a small topology in which there are 3 departments namely sales, finance and marketing.
-Sales department having network 172.16.10.40/24, Finance department having network 172.16.50.0/24 and marketing department having network 172.16.60.0/24.
-Now, we want to deny FTP connection from sales department to finance department and deny telnet to Finance department from both sales and marketing department.
+Here is a small topology in which there are 3 departments namely sales, finance, and marketing.
+The sales department has a network of 172.16.10.40/24, the Finance department has a network of 172.16.50.0/24, and the marketing department has a network of 172.16.60.0/24.
+Now, we want to deny the FTP connection from the sales department to finance department and deny telnet to the Finance department from both the sales and marketing departments.